nickazg/TheConstructSmartContract/README.md

 **The Construct** will deploy a NEP5 platform token onto the NEO network called **STR**.
 The STR token will be divisible up-to 8 decimals with a total supply of 10 Million tokens.

+## System Funtionality
+The STR token will function as a distribution mechanism to proportionally award STR holders GAS dividends generated from system fees.
+Addresses holding STR will be calculated periodically, and claiming these rewards will work in a similar manner to claiming GAS generated from NEO system token holders.

+The STR token holders will also often have the opportunity to vote on major platform decisons, where an opt-in majority consensus mechanism will be put in place.
+This will be intergrated directly into the website platform.

+The Construct indends to maintain heavily intergrated with its community, we believe this model will not only ensure its natural growth as a platform, but also enure our investors maintain a real-world invested interest within the platform.

+## Distribution Model
 Commonly **Inital Coin Offerings (ICO)** will raise and distribute tokens over one or two stages (private-sale and public-sale), this makes sense when the project has something real to offer and already has a solid foundation.
 Unfotunately this isnt always the case.

 The **STR** token will be minted and distrubuted in a very unique manner.
 Unlike the simple distribution phases mentioned above, the STR token will incrementally be distributed over 5 stages.
 Each stage has a set sale discount amount, this is to reward and incentivise very early investors.